azat-dev/ios-swift-100-uikit-project-consolidation3/README.md

 I've repeated:
 - How to use UIActivityController
 - How to use UITableViewController
-- Howt to use UIAlertController
+- How to use UIAlertController

 ## Preview
 <img src="https://github.com/azat-dev/ios-swift-100-uikit-project-consolidation3/raw/master/preview.gif" width="300px"/>